Projects I'm Working On

 Poems for My Dad.

-The relationships we create with our parents are some of the most powerful ones we experience in our lifetime.
-My dad passed away in 2011, and in the last five years of his life he was faced with some challenging physical and medical conditions.
+The relationship we build with a parent is one of the most powerful experiences we will ever have.
+My dad passed away in 2011, and in the last five years of his life he was faced with many challenging medical conditions.
 As I witnessed Dad's steady decline, I often turned to poetry to come to terms with what he was going through.
-At the same time, I was experiencing a lot of introspection about my lifelong relationship with him and poetry helped bring those realizations to light, too.
-I'm working on a book of those poems, in which I'll try to express the emotions of watching a parent die as I explore the truth of our father-son story.
+At the same time, I was revisiting the highs and lows of our relationship and poetry helped me come to some resolution concerning that, as well.
+I'm putting the finishing touches on a book of those poems, which I believe speaks to the universal experience of watching a parent leave us.